robot256/MultipleUnitTrainControl/README.md

 # MultipleUnitTrainControl
 Factorio mod written in Lua.
-Replaces bidirectional trains with ones twice as powerful, to simulate real locomotives driving backwards.
+Lets locomotives provide backwards force in automatic if they are in a bidirectional pair.